es-ude/ElasticNodeMiddleware/docs/WriteOwnProgramGuide.md

 For using UART in the [main.c](../app/main.c) the build target in the [BUILD.bazel](../app/BUILD.bazel) needs to be changed from
 "@ElasticNodeMiddleware//:ElasticNodeMiddlewareDEBUGLib" to "@ElasticNodeMiddleware//:ElasticNodeMiddlewareDEBUG_UARTLib".
-Also the both interrupts at the beginning of the file needs to be included.
+Also the both interrupts at the beginning of the file needs to be included, this can be done defining UART with " ["-DUART"] " as with DEBUG.

 #### Debug commands